robyndahl/AdvancedPaleobiology/Labs/Lab05.md

 # plot the GPA
 > plot(osteoGPA)
 ````
-Examine the plot.
-What is information does it visualize?
+Examine the plot. ***What is information does it visualize?*** Include your plot and answer to this question in your markdown file.

 **Step 5.** Now we will use `geomorph` to conduct a **Principal Components Analysis** or PCA.
 For a quick explanation of PCA, we can turn to Foote & Miller: